AviatrixSystems/Docs/HowTos/S2C_GW_CP_88.rst

   **Field**                         **Value**
 ===============================     =================================================================
-  IPv4 Address                      Private IP of CheckPoint VM WAN port Network Security                  Select 'IPSec VPN'
+  IPv4 Address                      Private IP of CheckPoint VM WAN port Network Security                  Select **IPsec VPN**
 ===============================     =================================================================

-  5.2 go to network management -> **vpn domain** -> click on manually defined and select network created at 4.2.
+2. Go to Network management > **VPN domain** > click **Manually defined** and select the network created previously (see the "Creating Network Objects at SmartConsole" section above).

  |image7|

-  5.3 Go to network management -> double click "eth0" (Check Point WAN port).
-Cick on modify Select **External (leads out to the Internet)**.
+3. Go to Network management > double-click "eth0" (Check Point WAN port).
+Select **External (leads out to the Internet)**.

  |image8|

-  5.4 Go to network management -> double click "eth1" (Check Point LAN port).
-Cick on modify.
-Select **Override -> this network (internal) -> specific -> select netwrok created in 4.2**.
+4. Go to Network management > double-click "eth1" (Check Point LAN port).
+Click on modify.
+Select **Override > this network (internal) > specific > select network created previously (see the "Create Network Objects at SmartConsole" above).

  |image9|

-  5.5 Double click on gateway as shown in step 5.1 -> **IPSec VPN** -> **link selection** ->  statically natted ip -> public IP of CheckPoint wan port
+5. Double-click on gateway as shown in step 1 above > **IPsec VPN** > **link selection** >  statically NATted IP > public IP of CheckPoint WAN port.
-      Click on source ip settings -> select manual  -> in selected address from topology table -> select the private IP of CheckPoint wan port
+      Click on source IP settings > select manual  > in selected address from topology table > select the private IP of CheckPoint wan port.

  |image10|

-  5.6 Double click on gateway as shown in step 5.1 ->  VPN advanced and leave it as it is to use the community settings and leave NAT traversal turned on.
+6. Double-click on the gateway as shown in step 1 above >  VPN advanced and leave it as it is to use the community settings and leave NAT traversal turned on.

  |image11|

-6. Configure an Interoperable Device to Represent Aviatrix Gateway
+Configuring an Interoperable Device to Represent Aviatrix Gateway
 ==================================================================

- 6.1 Go to gateways and services -> New network objects -> interoperable devices -> click on add new and then following the below picture to create a new interoperable device to represent Aviatrix G ateway.
+1. Go to Gateways and services > New network objects > Interoperable devices > click **Add new** and then use the image below to create a new interoperable device to represent Aviatrix Gateway.

 |image12|

 |image13|

- 6.2 Double Click on interoporable device -> avx-gw(created in step 6.1) -> general properties -> IPv4 address will be public ip of aviatrix gateway
+2. Double-click on Interoperable device > avx-gwv (created in step 1 of this section) > General properties.
+The IPv4 address will be the public IP of the Aviatrix Gateway.

 |image14|

- 6.3 Double Click on interoporable device -> avx-gw(created in step 6.1) -> topology -> manually defined -> select the network created in step 4.3
+3. Double-click on Interoperable device > avx-gwv (created in step 1 in this section)  > Topology > Manually defined > select the network for private subnet of VPC1 (Aviatrix Gateway VPC) network created above.

 |image15|

- 6.4 Double Click on interoporable device -> avx-gw(created in step 6.1) -> IPSec VPN - Link Selection  -> select Always use this IP address -> Main Address
+4. Double-click on Interoperable device > avx-gwv (created in step 1 of this section) > IPsec VPN - Link Selection > select Always use this IP address > Main Address.

 |image16|

- 6.5 Double Click on interoporable device -> avx-gw(created in step 6.1) -> IPSec VPN – VPN advanced window, select use the community settings.
+5. Double-click on Interoperable device > avx-gwv (created in step 1 of this section) > IPsec VPN – VPN advanced window.
+Select **Use the community settings**.

 |image17|

-7. Create a VPN Community
+Creating a VPN Community
 ==========================

- 7.1 Click on VPN communities on the smart console and then create star community as shown below.
+1. Click on VPN communities on the smart console.
+Then, create a Star Community as shown below.

 |image18|

 |image19|

- 7.2 After creating the VPN commmunity, double click on created VPN community -> gateway tab and then to select gateway created in step 5
+2. After creating the VPN community, double-click on the created VPN community > Gateway tab.
+Then, select the gateway created above (see the "Configuring Check Point Security Gateway with VPN" section).

 |image20|

- 7.3 Double click on created VPN community -> encryption ->  Encryption window, select the options according to the site2cloud configuration downloaded at Step 2.3.
+3. Double-click on created VPN community > Encryption >  Encryption window and select the options according to the Site2Cloud configuration downloaded previously (see the "Create Site2Cloud Connection at Aviatrix Controller" section above).

 |image21|

- 7.4 Double click on created VPN community -> tunnel management and then select one VPN tunnel per gateway pair.
+4. Double-click on created VPN community > Tunnel management and then select one VPN tunnel per gateway pair.

 |image22|

- 7.5 Double click on created VPN community -> VPN routing -> select as shown below image.
+ 5. Double-click on created VPN community > VPN routing > select as shown in the image below.

 |image23|

- 7.6 Double click on created VPN community -> Shared secret -> Advanced Settings - Shared Secret window, enter Shared Secret by copying the Pre-Shared Key from the site2cloud configuration downloaded at Step 2.3.
+6. Double-click on created VPN community > Shared secret > Advanced Settings - Shared Secret window.
+Enter the Shared Secret by copying the Pre-Shared Key from the Site2Cloud configuration downloaded previously (see the "Create Site2Cloud Connection at Aviatrix Controller" section above).

 |image24|

- 7.7 Double click on created VPN community -> advanced -> enter the Phase1 and Phase2 parameters according to the site2cloud configuration downloaded at Step 2.3.
+ 7. Double-click on the created VPN community > Advanced > enter the Phase1 and Phase2 parameters according to the Site2Cloud configuration downloaded previously (see the "Create Site2Cloud Connection at Aviatrix Controller" section above).

 |image25|

-8. Create Firewall Rule for VPN Traffic
+Creating Firewall Rule for VPN Traffic
 =======================================
- Go to security and policies and then add a policy and click on install policy.
+Go to security and policies.
+Add a policy and click **Install Policy**.

 |image26|

-9. Troubleshooting and Verifying at Check Point Security Gateway
+Troubleshooting and Verifying at Check Point Security Gateway
 ================================================================

-9.1 Go to **logs and monitor** -> **add new tab** and then click on tunnel and user monitoring.
+1. Go to **Logs and monitor** > Add a new tab.
+Then, click on **Open Tunnel & User Monitoring**.

 |image27|

-9.2.
-After above step click on IPsec VPN to see the tunnel status
+2. Click **IPsec VPN** to see the tunnel status.

 |image28|

 |image29|

-10. Troubleshooting and Verifying at Aviatrix Controller
+Troubleshooting and Verifying at Aviatrix Controller
 ========================================================

- 10.1 At the Aviatrix Controller, go to the **Site2Cloud** page.
-Verify that the status of the site2cloud connection is up.
+1. At the Aviatrix Controller, go to the **Site2Cloud** page.
+Verify that the status of the Site2Cloud connection is up.

 |image30|

- 10.2 At the **Site2Cloud - Diagnostics** page, run various diagnostics commands.
+2. At the **Site2Cloud - Diagnostics** page, run various diagnostics commands.

 |image31|